MEET OUR OWNER

 After a summer spent living in Paris, Julie detoured to the high-powered halls of Washington, D.C..
 As a full staff member and Special Assistant to the United States Senate Majority Leader and a member of The Foreign Policy Division of The Democratic Policy Committee, she wrote policy briefs for the Senate Majority Leader, along with speeches on international trade and foreign policy issues which were delivered by the Senate Majority Leader on the Senate floor and over the Voice of America radio broadcast.

-After a foray into corporate America consulting on expansion projects for multiple Fortune 200 companies, she followed her passion for architectural design and brought her vision to the rethinking and redesign of her properties in Park City, Utah, Carmel-by-the-Sea, California, and Hawaii.
+After a foray into corporate America consulting on expansion projects for multiple Fortune 200 companies, she followed her passion for architectural design and brought her vision to the rethinking and redesign of her homes in Carmel-by-the-Sea, California, Hawaii, and Park City, Utah.

 Her commitment to positive change in the world around her led to her involvement with Summit.
-"It's up to those of us who care about all things in Nature to act now on its behalf in ways both big and small so that we can help shape a brighter future."
+"It's up to those of us who care about Nature to act now on its behalf in ways both big and small so that we can help shape a brighter future."

 It is one of the beautiful compensations in this life that no one can sincerely try to help another without helping himself.